 D-210-1: Exceptions to Contracts

 Contracts are required for the purchase of most goods and services.
-Before creating a service record, VR staff checks RHW to verify whether a contract is required.
+Before creating a service record, Vocational Rehabilitation (VR) staff checks ReHabWorks (RHW) to verify whether a contract is required.

 If a contract is required, case-by-case exceptions to a contract requirement may be approved only in situations where the exception is: